 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

 Structural Movement

 Repair Category 1

-Notes The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.
+Notes No obvious evidence of significant movement noted within the limitations of my inspection.

 Dampness, Rot and Infestation

 Repair Category 1

 Notes No obvious evidence of significant dampness, rot or wood boring insect infestation.